 Niagara Catholic District School Board and Family and Children's Services Niagara personnel recognize that effective ongoing communication is a key to the provision of service to children and families.
-As a result every effort will be made by Family and Children's Services Niagara and the Niagara Catholic District School Board to communicate appropriately throughout the investigation process.
+As a result every effort will be made by Family and Children's Services Niagara and the Niagara Catholic District School Board to communicate in a manner that supports the investigation process.